 Which country offers the best experience for the money?

 Niagara Falls is one of the most popular destinations for American families.
-The waterfalls - which is actually three separate falls - straddles the border between Canada and New York.
-I can remember coming her as a 7-year old and being truly awed by this thunderous force of nature.
+The waterfalls (actually three separate falls) straddle the border between Canada and New York.
+I can remember coming her as a 7-year-old and being truly awed by this thunderous force of nature.
 I can still see my dad and I, wearing rain ponchos and descending to the platform at the falls’ base.

 Admittedly, the town of Niagara Falls in Ontario, Canada, has changed.
 To be honest, it feels like Reno - very touristy, very cheesy, very we’re-here-to-take-your-money - with a crush of international visitors.
 But the Canadian side benefits from unparalleled views of all three falls: the iconic Horseshoe Falls, plus the less-impressive American and Bridal Veil Falls.
 (Know that the American and Bridal Veil Falls actually appear to the visitor to be one large curtain of water, and you’ll often hear them simply referred to as the “American Falls.”)
 In contrast, the American side has been preserved as a state park; it’s quieter, less-crowded, and more natural.
 However, even from the Observation Tower, you won’t be able to get the full effect of Horseshoe Falls.

 Each country’s visitors center offers a discounted pass that includes several experiences for one price.
 On the Canadian side, the Niagara Adventure Pass Classic includes the Hornblower Niagara Cruises boat ride, Journey Behind the Falls, Niagara Fury, White Water Walk, and two days’ transportation on the WEGO bus.
 Online cost (April-November): Youth (5 & under) Free; Youth (6 -12) about $29; Adult about $44, depending on the exchange rate.